caritosteph/JsTask_CeleraOne/Readme.md

 2. Add a event click handler to every <code>th</code> of table so that it will sort rows by value (high to low)

-´´´
-DO NOT use any JS libraries like jQuery/underscore.js/Lo-Dash.
-Your code should be in PURE JavaScript ´´´
+**DO NOT use any JS libraries like jQuery/underscore.js/Lo-Dash.
+Your code should be in PURE JavaScript**